Unifews: You Need Fewer Operations for Efficient Graph Neural Networks: Detailed Proof and Theoretical Analysis

 The distance between $\bm{p}^\ast$ and $\Hat{\bm{p}}^\ast$ follows the consistency of spectral norm $\|\bm{Ax}\| \le \|\bm{A}\|_2\|\bm{x}\|$.
 By substituting \cref{eq:lapl2} and utilizing the property of spectral norm, we have:

 where $\lambda_i(\bm{A})$ denotes the $i$-th smallest eigenvalue of matrix $\bm{A}$. \end{proof}

-Given the additive nature of the graph specifier, the bound for graph smoothing problem \cref{thm:gsmoothapp} is dissimilar to the approximation setting with multiplicative similarity bounded by the quadratic form $O(c\epsilon\bm{p}^\top\bm{Lp})$ \cite{sadhanala_graph_2016,calandriello_improved_2018}, but instead correlates with the embedding vector norm $\|\bm{p}^\ast\|$. \cref{thm:gsmoothapp} establishes an interpretation for the smoothing procedure under a sparsified graph, that if a sparsifier complies with the spectral similarity \cref{thm:lapsim}, it is capable of effectively approximating the iterative graph optimization and achieving a close output with bounded error.
+Given the additive nature of the graph specifier, the bound for graph smoothing problem \cref{thm:gsmoothapp} is dissimilar to the approximation setting with multiplicative similarity bounded by the quadratic form $O(c\epsilon\bm{p}^\top\bm{Lp})$ \cite{sadhanala_graph_2016,calandriello_improved_2018}, but instead correlates with the embedding vector norm $\|\bm{p}^\ast\|$.
+This correlation arises from the bias introduced by the pruned entries in the diffusion matrix, which is associated with the embedding value.